AngelFish

 Reef Check’s Vision: Thriving reefs, cared for by communities sustained for generations to come.

 Founded in 1996, the Reef Check Foundation is an international non-profit organization dedicated to the conservation of tropical coral reefs and temperate kelp forests.
-With offices in Los Angeles and Santa Cruz, California and volunteer teams in more than 40 countries and territories, Reef Check’s mission is to lead citizen scientists who promote stewardship of sustainable reef communities around the globe.
+With headquarters in California and volunteer teams in more than 40 countries and territories, Reef Check’s mission is to lead citizen scientists who promote stewardship of sustainable reef communities around the globe.

 Reef Check performs three vital tasks necessary to promote stewardship of sustainable reef communities worldwide: